adiaz1998/Project-News-App/README.md

 ### How to run the application (temporary option until application can be hosted through port 80 on the web)
 * Step 1: Install any IDE of choice (pycharm or VS code preferably)
-* Step 2: Install any version of Python 3.8+
+* Step 2: Install any versions of Python 3.8 and up
 * Step 3.
 Open up your IDE and ensure you have Python selected as your interpreter
 * Step 4.
 Once you've opened your IDE, make sure you can view your terminal.
 Type in 'py -m venv virtualenvironment'.
 You have now installed an virtual environment for development, and can clone the 'main' branch above into your local drive for development.
 * Step 6.
 Install all the packages listed within the 'requirements.txt' file to your virtual environment.